ncatlab/nlab-content/pages/1/9/6/4/4691/content.md

 $$ H_f(X) = - \int f(x) \log f(x) \mathrm{d}x $$
 by a fairly complicated argument.
 +-- {: .query}
-I haven\'t actually managed to check this argument yet, although I remember it as a true fact.
+I haven\'t actually managed to check this argument yet, although my memory tags it as a true fact.  &#8212;Toby =--
-=--
 Note that this $\sigma$-algebra is *not* generated by a partition.